gpuweb/cts/src/stress/README.txt

     memory in ~64MB chunks until OOM.
     - Fill with arbitrary data
     - If mappable: then, once max is reached, try to mapAsync all of them.
-- Test buffer mapping conditions around real-VRAM-OOM (as opposed to shmem OOM):
+- Test buffer mapping conditions around real-VRAM-OOM (as opposed to shmem OOM).
-  - while(!oom) { allocate 512MB (non-mappable) }
-  - Try to allocate 64MB to fill a little extra space (ignore OOM if it happens).
+  See "mappedAtCreation,smaller_getMappedRange".
+  - exhaustVramBelow512MiBFree()
-  - Try to allocate 512MB with `mappedAtCreation:true`, expect this to OOM (theoretically this should be VRAM OOM and not shmem OOM).
+  - Try to allocate 512MiB with `mappedAtCreation:true`, expect this to OOM (theoretically this should be VRAM OOM and not shmem OOM).
   - Test getMappedRange of a small range, it should still succeed in returning a (dummy) range.
+- Test that when there are validation errors and VRAM OOM in the same call, validation takes precedent (same as "createBuffer_invalid_and_oom", but ensure the OOM is VRAM OOM and not shmem OOM).
+  - exhaustVramBelow512MiBFree()
+  - Run the same tests in createBuffer_invalid_and_oom, except with only a 512MiB allocation.
 - Allocating and {dropping, destroying} ~64MB {{unmappable, mapAtCreation, mappable} buffers, textures} for a while.
     - Fill with arbitrary data
 - Creating a huge number of ShaderModules/RenderPipelines/ComputePipelines.